core-interaction/core-interaction.github.io/topic/flexbox/index.md

-Unlike most (all?) of the CSS we’ve been introduced to, *flex* is applied on a parent element—but really adjusts the layout of the *children*.
+Unlike most (…all?) of the CSS we’ve been introduced to, *flex* is applied on a *parent* element—but actually adjusts the layout of the *children*.
 An element with `display: flex;` is really telling you what its kids are going to be doing.

-There is also `display: inline-flex;` which behaves the same, but the parent behaves as an inline element while the children are flexing.
+*There is also `display: inline-flex;` which behaves the same, but the parent behaves as an inline element while its children are flexing.*